-2.12 Supportive Housing
+2.7.5 Supportive Housing and Supportive Housing Developments

-Supportive housing is defined by Section 50675.14 of the Health and Safety Code as housing with linked on-site or off-site services with no limit on the length of stay that is occupied by a target population as defined in Health and Safety Code Section 53260 (i.e., low-income person with mental disabilities, AIDS, substance abuse or chronic health conditions, or persons whose disabilities originated before the age of 18).
+Supportive housing is defined by Section 65582 of the Government 50675.14 of the Health and Safety Code as housing with linked on-site or off-site services with no limit on the length of stay that is occupied by a target population as defined in Health and Safety Code Section 53260 (i.e., low-income person with mental disabilities, AIDS, substance abuse or chronic health conditions, or persons whose disabilities originated before the age of 18).
 Services that are linked to supportive housing usually focus on retaining housing, living and working in the community, and/or health improvement.
+Pursuant to Government Code Section 65583(c)(3), supportive housing shall be considered a residential use of property and shall only be subject to those restrictions that apply to other residential dwellings of the same type in the same zone.

-To facilitate the development of supportive housing, the Zoning Ordinance specifically defines supportive housing types consistent with the state's definition and considers them a residential use.
+To facilitate the development of supportive housing, the Dorris' Zoning Ordinance specifically defines supportive housing types consistent with the state's definition and considers them a residential use.
 Supportive housing is allowed in all zoning districts that allow residential uses and no special regulations apply other than those required of other residential uses in the same district.
-The City's regulations would allow supportive housing if a project were proposed.
+Generally, tThe City's supportive housing regulations are consistent with State law; however, the following two amendments are needed: